 Management responsibilities for stress and wellbeing lead naturally to testing and monitoring of stress/wellbeing:

-Management and leadership responsibility for wellbeing depend on the organization's capability to measure and test for employee stress, and to gauge workforce wellbeing.
+Management and leadership responsibility for wellbeing depends on the organization's capability to measure and test for employee stress, and to gauge workforce well-being.

 To manage anything properly, it must be measured.